 The DDC is capable of correcting from 3 to 15 contiguous bits in error for selected 32- or 48-bit polynomials.
 The value desired is set in the ECC Control Register, in other words, it can correct a span of the selected amount.
 The DDC can be put in the Correction Mode through the Operation Command register.
-The CRC/ECC shift register contains a non-zero 32- or 48-bit pattern which is used to determine the location of the bytes in error and the error pattern.
+The CRC/ECC shift register contains a nonzero 32- or 48-bit pattern which is used to determine the location of the bytes in error and the error pattern.
 The most significant 3 to 15 bits of the 32 or 48 bits are selected as the Syndrome bits, while the rest are checked for a zero detect.
 During the correction mode, the CRC/ECC shift register is reverse shifted.
 Also, reverse shifting guarantees that the correction cycle will be completed within the time it takes to read one sector of the disk.

 When the reverse shifting of the shift register begins, the Data Byte Counter register begins decrementing from its preloaded value of the number of data and ECC bytes in the sector.
 Another 3-bit counter is used to keep track of byte boundaries in the serial bit stream of the whole sector.
 Reverse shifting continues until all zeroes are detected in the (32-C) or (48-C) bits of the CRC/ECC shift register (where C is the correction span selected).
 When this occurs and the 3-bit counter contains all zeroes, the clock is stopped.
 At this point the C syndrome bits contain the bit error pattern of the byte indicated by the Data Byte Counter register.
 If the 3-bit counter count was not zero when the zero-detect occurred, then the CRC/ECC shift register has to undergo further reverse shifts to byte align the right byte in error.
 If the Data Byte counter register count goes to zero and the zerodetect is not obtained, then the error is non-correctable.
-If either the zeroes condition is determined or the Data Byte counter decrements to zero, an INTERRUPT is issued to indicate to the microprocessor that the correction cycle has finished field or overlapping both fields.
+If either the zeroes condition is determined or the Data Byte counter decrements to zero, an INTERRUPT is issued to indicate to the microprocessor that the correction cycle has finished

+The results of the correction cycle are indicated by the Status register.
+In the case of a correctable error, the error must be in either the Data field or the check bits of the ECC field or overlapping both fields.
 If the error is only in the ECC field then the memory data is correct and no further action is needed to complete the correction.
 But if the error is in the Data field then it can be corrected by XORing the C syndrome bits in the CRC/ECC shift register with the contents of the relevant memory location determined from the final Data Byte Counter register count.